zhoush210/unitree_IL_lerobot/README.md

 # 0. 📖 Introduction

-This repository is used for `lerobot training validation`(Supports LeRobot datasets version 2.0 and above.) and `unitree data conversion`
+This repository is used for `lerobot training validation`(Supports LeRobot datasets version 2.0 and above.) and `unitree data conversion`.
+`If you have any questions, ideas or suggestions that you want to realize, please feel free to raise them at any time.
+We will do our best to solve and implement them.`

 | Directory          | Description                                                                                                                |
 | ------------- | ------------------------------------------------------------------------------------------------------------------- |